jgeraigery/SpotlightHelp/SpotlightEnterprise/display_heatmap.md

 ---

-## Hover the mouse over a connection

-*  Show the full name of the connection
-*  Show the connection type (For example: SQL Server, Windows, Analysis Services, SQL Azure)
-*  Show the top 5 alarms currently raised against the connection
-*  If there are more than 5 alarms, list the remaining alarm counts of each severity

-## Click on a connection

-Open the Spotlight Overview page for the connection.
+## Open the Heatmap

+Click **Monitor \| Heat Map** from the Spotlight ribbon to open the Heat Map showing all monitored connections.

+{% include tip.html content="The Heatmap can be opened showing a custom view of monitored connections.
+From the left Connections pane, click on a custom view or connection type then click **Heat Map** from the display pane." %}

-## Connection color
+## Connection color and surface area

+The Heat Map display organizes connections based on the comparative number and severity of alarms raised against them.
+Connections with the most alarms raised against them are given the most surface area on the heat map.
 Connections are colored according to the most severe current alarm.

 Default Color | Severity | Description
 --------------|----------|------------